gridiron-zone/furya/docs/features/coinswap.md

   - **Create Liquidity Pool**

-    If there is no liquidity pool of the token in the GRIDhub, the market maker needs to mortgage a fixed amount of tokens and GRID according to the current market conditions.
+    If there is no liquidity pool of the token in the GRIDhub, the market maker needs to mortgage a fixed amount of tokens and FURY according to the current market conditions.
 This step is equivalent to initializing the liquidity pool and pricing the token.
 If the market maker does not price according to the current market, then the arbitrageur finds that there is a difference in the price, and the exchange behavior will occur until the price is close to the current market price.
 In this process, the relative price of the token is adjusted entirely by market demand.

   - **Add Liquidity**

     If there is a liquidity pool of the token in the GRIDhub, when the market maker mortgages the token, it is necessary to mortgage the two tokens according to the current liquidity pool exchange rate.
-When calculating, we take the GRID token as the benchmark.
+When calculating, we take the FURY token as the benchmark.
 If the amount of another token that needs to be mortgaged does not match the current liquidity pool's conversion ratio, the transaction will fail.
 In this way, as far as possible, the market makers are prevented from making market losses due to the existence of arbitrageurs.

   After the mortgage is completed, the system will lock the deposit token and issue a liquidity voucher to the user account, which can also be transferred.